wp-plugins/backup-guard/README.txt

 == Description ==

 Backup Guard is the most complete backup choice for WordPress.
-We offer the easiest way to backup and restore your WordPress based website or blog.
+We offer the easiest way to <strong>backup</strong> and <strong>restore</strong> your WordPress based website or blog.

 <h4>One Click Backup</h4>
 <p>Perform full or custom backups of your site with just one click.
 We don't have issues with large files or databases thanks to our own archive format.</p>